sambytes/lodash-pull-requests/README.md

 node scripts/lodash-pull-requests.js
 ```

-The console output will show info from the top 40 recently created pull requests.
+The console output will list all lodash pull requests.
 The data is sorted from most recently created to least.